IEC 60601 – Essential Performance, Safety and Risk Management

 Essential performance is defined as “performance of a clinical function, other than that related to basic safety, where loss or degradation beyond the limits specified by the MANUFACTURER results in an unacceptable risk.
 NOTE: ESSENTIAL PERFORMANCE is most easily understood by considering whether its absence or degradation would result in an unacceptable RISK”.

-Par 4.3 then goes into the details of how to determine what Essential Performance is for a specific medical device.
+Par 4.3 of 60601-1 then goes into the details of how to determine what Essential Performance is for a specific medical device.
 It is intended to be a risk-based approach, where failures resulting in unacceptable risks are pointers to essential performance.

 But, as required by ISO 14971, unacceptable risk is by definition, well, not acceptable.
 The manufacturer must mitigate it to bring it to an acceptable level.
 So, after mitigation, all risk should be acceptable.
 Does it mean there is no Essential Performance?